tomjoht/tomjoht.github.io/_posts/2022/8/2022-08-16-advice-early-in-career.md

 Reading introduces you to new information, which helps you continue learning.
 Continuing to learn helps you keep an open mind and stay receptive to new information that might contradict or supplement existing information you have.

 In reading, focus on high-value content, such as books, journal articles, or other in-depth content.
 Scrolling Twitter and other social media feeds involves reading, but the information is often low-value.
-Consider printing content out, and annotate with a pen as you read.
+Consider printing content out and annotating it with a pen as you read.

 Without any incoming information through reading, we continue operating on our existing knowledge and experiences.
 As such, we'll be more likely to remain fixed and repeat our same approach again and again.